-For the vast majority of customers that I work with on SEO, they’ve had to rethink what it is they are marketing.
-Rather than focusing on our product or service, Google has turned us into marketers of content.
+The vast majority of marketing teams that I work with on SEO have had to rethink what it is they are marketing.
+Rather than focusing on their product or services, Google has turned you into marketers of content.
+It has dramatically increased the importance of content for SEO.

 Our content has turned into the “product” rather than the product itself.
 So I have to begrudgingly make this statement: if you want your SEO efforts to succeed, then the content is probably the most important thing you can focus on.

-Understanding the “why” that makes content important for search rankings is just as important as the content itself so that you understand what the right content.
+Understanding the “why” that makes content important for search rankings is just as important as the content itself so that you understand what the right content using content analytics.

 What Is Content in the Eyes of the Search Engines?